Voice Search Optimization: How to Improve Your Visibility in 2026

 — Mary Meeker, Digital Trends Analyst

-For local businesses, these optimizations are extra important, as described in our performance marketing guide.
+For local businesses, these optimizations are especially important, as described in our performance marketing guide.

 Local service providers (restaurants, hairdressers, garages)